 Alistair Henry, Sarah Armstrong, Jarrett Blaustein, Reflexivity in Criminal Justice: Intersections of Policy, Practice and Research, (Palgrave Macmillan, 2017)

-Alistair Henry, Andrew Aitchison, Ali Malik, Partners in Scrutiny: Local Police Scrutiny Arrangements in Scotland, Final Project Report, (Scottish Institute for Policing Research, 2016)
+Alistair Henry, Andy Aitchison, Ali Malik, Partners in Scrutiny: Local Police Scrutiny Arrangements in Scotland, Final Project Report, (Scottish Institute for Policing Research, 2016)

 Abstract: This small-scale project was designed to examine the development and working of local police scrutiny arrangements following the creation of Police Scotland and in light of public concern regarding their efficacy.
 The project was supported by the Scottish Institute for Policing Research (SIPR) and ran between October 2015 and March 2016, the fieldwork being completed by January 2016.
 This report begins by setting out in detail the context for the project.
 It then outlines the project itself, which was conducted in two stages, and its findings.
 Stage one of the project was a mapping and overview exercise.
 Through mapping we identified the different ways in which Local Scrutiny Committees (LSCs) had developed since their creation on 1 April 2013, and through overview interviews with key stakeholders we gleaned some of the current issues around questions of local scrutiny.
 From stage one we were able to select three local sites for more in-depth qualitative study that would form the basis of stage two.
 The report outlines the process of this site selection and the data collected in the three sites before moving on to present the findings in two sections.
 In the first section we establish the main themes and issues to emerge from the fieldwork in a summary findings section.
 In the second we present in more detail the various perspectives expressed to us during the course of the project.
 We conclude with a discussion of these perspectives from our external standpoint as researchers, offering some reflections on their meaning and importance, and making some recommendations that flow out of them.

-Alistair Henry, Andrew Aitchison, Ali Malik, Partners in Scrutiny: Three Local Scrutiny Committees, (Scottish Institute for Policing Research, 2016)
+Alistair Henry, Andy Aitchison, Ali Malik, Partners in Scrutiny: Three Local Scrutiny Committees, (Scottish Institute for Policing Research, 2016)

 Abstract: This is the second of two briefing notes from the SIPR-funded Partners in Scrutiny project.
 It presents the perspectives and experiences of key participants (from police and local authorities) working in three different Local Scrutiny Committees (LSCs).
 Themes explored with participants included: structural disconnects between LSCs and local communities, LSCs and the SPA, and within Police Scotland; the understanding of roles and functions within LSCs; information flow and quality; the capacities and skills of participants relevant to the scrutiny function; the status of LSCs; and learning and sharing good practice around police scrutiny.

-Alistair Henry, Andrew Aitchison, Ali Malik, Partners in Scrutiny: Mapping Local Scrutiny Arrangements in Scotland, (Scottish Institute for Policing Research, 2016)
+Alistair Henry, Andy Aitchison, Ali Malik, Partners in Scrutiny: Mapping Local Scrutiny Arrangements in Scotland, (Scottish Institute for Policing Research, 2016)

 Alistair Henry, Simon Mackenzie, Community Policing: A Review of the Evidence, (Scottish Government, 2009)